Jesse Macbeth: Allegations and other claims

-IVAW has since required documentation of service in order to protect its members from frauds such as Macbeth.
-PepperSpray removed the video from its site on May 23, 2006 after U.S. Army spokesman John Boyce said Macbeth had never been a U.S. Army Ranger.
+Iraq Veterans Against the War (IVAW) has since required documentation of service in order to protect its members from frauds such as Macbeth.
+PepperSpray removed the video from its site on May 23, 2006, after U.S. Army spokesman John Boyce said Macbeth had never been a U.S. Army Ranger.
 PepperSpray Productions later issued a statement of retraction, noting "when we learned that Macbeth's service records were fraudulent, we immediately pulled the video and are no longer distributing it."
 Transcripts of the video were made in English and Arabic.